Wivik/linux-explained/CONTRIBUTE.md

 ## Want to develop the content ?

+### How this repository's organized

+The book sources are in the `book` directory.

+The pages starting by `00-*.md` are the title, cover, preface, etc.

+The book content starts with the `01-*.md` files.
+One file per chapter.

+The `diagram` directory contains the sources of the illustrations.

+The `img` directory contains the images included in the book.

+### How to add or modify content

 Fork the repository.

 Propose your changes with a pull request.

-Add yourself in the Contributors section of the book if it's the first time.
+Add yourself in the Contributors page of the book if it's the first time.

+### Diagrams conventions

 The diagrams are made with [Excalidraw](https://excalidraw.com/) using the following convention :